 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 ERGOTAMINE/CAFFEINE - ORAL

-USES: This combination medication is used to treat or prevent a certain type of headache (vascular headaches such as migraine headaches and cluster headaches).
-Ergotamine helps narrow widened blood vessels in the head, which reduces the throbbing effects of vascular headaches.
-Caffeine increases the effects of ergotamine by increasing the absorption of ergotamine and also by narrowing the widened blood vessels in the head.
+USES: This combination medication is used to treat or prevent certain types of headaches (vascular headaches including migraine and cluster headaches).
+Headache pain can sometimes be caused by widened blood vessels in the head.
+Ergotamine works by narrowing these widened blood vessels.
+Caffeine increases the absorption of ergotamine and also narrows widened blood vessels.

-Dosage is based on your medical condition and response to therapy.
-This medication works best if it is taken as the first signs of the headache occur.
+The dosage is based on your medical condition and response to treatment.
+This medication works best if it is taken at the first sign of the headache.
 If you wait until the headache has worsened, the medication may not work as well.

-This medication usually should be taken only as needed.
+This medication is usually taken only as needed.
 It is not meant for long-term daily use.
-The maximum dose is 6 tablets for a single headache attack and 10 tablets in any 7-day period.

 Additional Wigraine Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.